asaitakayuki/fundation/README.md

 # description
 I want to learn computer sicense and improve my English skill.
-I decide to take foundation on codeChrsaily.
+I decide to take foundation in codeChrsaily.
 I describe what I learned,I do excesirse.

 # term